KEY QUESTIONS

 SUMMARY

 Large whales call and hear at the low frequencies produced by airguns.
-They may be more susceptible to the sound of E & P operations than other marine mammal groups.
+It was thought that large baleen whales may be more susceptible to the sound of E & P operations than other marine mammal groups.
 When this Programme began, no data were available on either the hearing sensitivity or the behavioural responses of large whales to airgun sounds.

-The Programme commissioned a study to intentionally expose migrating humpback whales to airguns to compare their behavioural, vocal, and other responses to the exposure conditions they experienced.
-Two populations are being studied; one never hears airguns and the other hears them yearly.
-Both populations are being tested for response to ramp-up (soft start), the slow increase in array source level required by regulators.
-Exposures began with a single gun and will culminate in use of a full commercial airgun array as the sound source in 2014.
-This project is being funded jointly with the U.S. Bureau of Ocean Energy Management (BOEM), a regulatory entity.
+The Programme commissioned a study to conduct a controlled exposure experiment that exposed migrating humpback whales to airguns to compare their behavioural, vocal, and other responses to the exposure conditions they experienced.
+Two populations were studied; one that had no previous experience with airguns (east coast population) and the other that encountered seismic arrays yearly (west coast population).
+The experimental design for both populations tested for response to ramp-up (soft start), the slow increase in array source level required by regulators.
+Exposures began with a single airgun and culminated in use of a full commercial seismic array as the sound source.
+This project was funded jointly with the U.S. Bureau of Ocean Energy Management (BOEM), a regulatory entity.

 Objectives and methods

-• On the population that does not regularly hear airguns, track migrating whales visually from land, tag and follow whales at sea, and locate all whale calls using a passive acoustic monitoring system.
-On the population that regularly hears airguns, track migrating whales from boats, tag and follow whales at sea.
+- East coast population that does not regularly hear airguns: track migrating whales visually from land, tag and follow whales at sea, and locate all whale calls using a passive acoustic monitoring system.
+West coast population that regularly hears airguns: track migrating whales from boats, tag and follow whales at sea.

-• Expose whales by towing airguns of various size and number with a vessel at moves at right angles across the north-south migratory corridor.
+- Expose whales to towed airguns of various size and number with a vessel that moves at right angles across the north-south migratory corridor.

 Importance

-This is the first time wild animals have been intentionally exposed to airguns in a well-designed, multi year scientific study.
-The biological significance of actual whale responses to seismic, and the validity of soft-start as a mitigation measure will be determined in the second half of this project, 2013-2015.
+This is the first time wild animals have been intentionally exposed to airguns in a controlled, well-designed, multi year scientific study.
+The biological significance of wild whale responses to seismic, and the validity of soft-start as a mitigation measure will inform future risk assessments and mitigation techniques.

 Links to other research